 - Work together/One team - we work with colleagues and partners to deliver the best services possible.

-You can read more about the council's vision on the strategic priorities page.
+You can read more about our vision on our Corporate Strategy page.

 The council’s constitution sets out how the council works, how decisions are made, and the procedures we follow to make sure our work is efficient and accountable to local people.
 Some of these procedures are set by law, while others are ones we have chosen to follow.